Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 For the `bind` process, `{sa_family=AF_INET, sin_port=htons(<bind_port>), sin_addr=inet_addr("<bind_address>")}` is the `struct` required for `sockaddr`.

-In order to create the `sruct`, we need to use the `.data` section.
+In order to create the `struct`, we need to use the `.data` section.

 ```asm
 .section .data